dafrabzinator/RANDOMPASSGEN/README.md

-this is a random password generator using Python Library functions like string and & random.
+this is a random password generator using Python Library functions like string & random.